 The left image was converted with ACR 8.3 using the default exposure settings.

 ACR did not apply any noise reduction to either image.

-An “Easy Panorama” mode can be found on the mode dial under the heading “Effects.”
+An “Easy Panorama” mode can be found on the mode dial under “Effects.”
 When chosen, a popup to switch to Live View will appear.

 From there, users may choose between “Normal” (4800 x 1080) and “Wide,” adjust focus mode, and JPEG compression (no raw file is saved).